 returns the natural log values of the elements stored in Vector1 and then stores them in the variable Vector2 (note: you will probably use this at some point to log-transform a variable).
-The rules for naming variables in R are simple: variable names are composed of letters (a-z, A-Z), numerals (0-9) and periods (.) and can be of any length (the first character cannot be a number, and spaces are not allowed).
-Consequently, variables can be given descriptive names: for example, "this.is.a.variable.containing.log.values.for.vector1" is a valid variable name.
+The rules for naming variables in S are simple: variable names are composed of letters (a-z, A-Z), numerals (0-9) and periods (.) and can be of any length (the first character cannot be a number, and spaces are not allowed).
+Consequently, variables can be given descriptive names so that you don't forget what the variable is.
+For example: "this.is.a.variable.containing.log.values.for.vector1" is a valid variable name.
 Stupid, maybe, but valid.